philyboysmith/xceptor-css/README.md

 ## Structure

+The SCSS folder includes the following subfolder

+### Settings

+Global variables, config switches.

+### Tools

+Default mixins and functions.

+### Generic

+Ground-zero styles (Normalize.css, resets, box-sizing).

+### Base

+Unclassed HTML elements (type selectors).

+### Objects

+Cosmetic-free design patterns.

+### Components

+Designed components, chunks of UI.

+### Trumps

+Helpers and overrides.

-For more information on the structure of the project, see the table of contents at the top of style.scss
+For more information on the contents of each folder checkout the table of contents at the top of style.scss